Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 - Contact Number: +1 (650) 879-2025

 Año Nuevo State Park is located just north of Santa Cruz along Highway 1.
 The park offers one of the most unique experiences in the region.
-This is the place of the world’s largest mainland breeding ground for elephant seals.
-If you still do not know what to do in Santa Cruz CA, then this is the kind of stuff to do in Santa Cruz.
-I travel a lot but did not find anything like this anywhere else.
+It is the world’s largest mainland breeding ground for elephant seals.
+If you still do not know what to do in Santa Cruz, CA, then this is the kind of stuff to do in Santa Cruz.
+I have traveled a lot but have not found anything like this anywhere else.

 The park is home to over 10,000 elephant seals.
 The best time to visit is between December 15 and March 31.
 During this time of the year, thousands of elephant seals come to this place to breed or give birth.
 During this time, the males fight for dominance to win the affection of the females.
 You can witness these extraordinary creatures in their natural habitat.
 The sight is truly something to behold, and it is a rare opportunity to see these giant animals up close.

-When I visited Año Nuevo, I joined a guided tour, which is a requirement during the breeding season.
+When I visited Año Nuevo, I joined a guided tour required during the breeding season.
 The knowledgeable guides gave us fascinating insights into the behaviors of seals, including their dramatic fights and the way the pups are born.
-I was amazed by the scale of the elephant seals and the number of them.
+I was amazed by the elephant seals’ scale and number.
 The park also offers incredible views of the Pacific Ocean and is a fantastic spot for birdwatching.
 This park is located along the migratory route for birds.
 These Santa Cruz attractions make it a must-visit place on your USA visit.

 Basic Information